-For more information about the research and to provide feedback about the survey, please email email@example.com.
+For more information about the research and to provide feedback, please email email@example.com.
 We welcome feedback and ideas at any time.

 The Commission continues to invite feedback from parties immediately following the conduct of a conciliation conference.
 This feedback is provided using an online feedback form.
 A link to the feedback form is included in correspondence to parties from the conciliator after the session.